Sentence Entailment in Compositional Distributional Semantics

 \section{Conclusion and Future Directions}

-We reviewed the categorical compositional distributional model of meaning.
-This model extends the distributional hypothesis from words to strings of words.
-We showed how the model can also extend the distributional inclusion hypothesis (DIH) from words to strings.
+We reviewed the categorical compositional distributional semantic (CCDS) model, which extends the distributional hypothesis from words to strings of words.
+We showed that the model can also extend the distributional inclusion hypothesis (DIH) from words to phrases and sentences.
 In this case, one is able to derive entailment results over strings of words, from the entailments that hold between their constituent words.

-We also reviewed the existing notion of KL-divergence and its application to word level entailment on vector representations of words.
-We then argued for and showed how moving from vectors to density matrices strengthens the DIH.
-Finally, we presented a preliminary toy experiment on an entailment task for short subject-verb sentences and verb-object phrases and compared the correlation between the degrees of entailment as predicted by the model and as judged by humans.
-In this task both vector-based and categorical compositions performed above the baseline.
+We recalled how the vector-based CCDS, which normally works with the category of finite-dimensional vector spaces and linear maps $\textmd{FbVect}_{\mathbb{R}}$, can be extended to include density matrices and completely positive maps, by moving to the category ${\cal CPM}(\textmd{FVect}_{\mathbb{R}})$.
+We reviewed the existing notion of KL-divergence and its application to word level entailment on vector representations of words.
+We then argued for and showed that moving from vectors to density matrices strengthens the DIH.

-On the theoretical side, we proved that strings of words whose grammatical structures are their syntactic parses admit a compositional notion of entailment.
-Extending this result to strings with meaning postulates, such as Frobenius algebras for relative pronouns, constitutes future work.
-Regarding the experimental side, the theoretical argument of the paper favours categorical composition over simple element-wise operators between vectors, and the results presented here are supportive to this.
-The density matrices formulation, which in theory is the most powerful, worked better on the classification task; furthermore, informal experimentation showed that a non-compositional model based solely on the relative entropy of the density matrices of the verbs scores a $\rho$ much higher than the corresponding vector-based baseline, providing additional evidence about the richness of the proposed representation.
-A large scale experiment to verify the predictions properly is under way and constitutes work in progress.
+As contributions, on the theoretical side we proved that strings of words whose words point-wisely entail each other and where the strings have the same grammatical structure, admit a compositional notion of entailment.
+This is an extension of the result of the conference version of this paper \cite{ISAIM16}, where a similar proof was presented for phrases and sentences which had grammatical structures that only consisted of epsilon-maps and identities.
+The previous result naturally excluded the cases where Frobenius or bialgberas are needed, e.g. for relative pronouns, as shown in \cite{SadrClarkCoecke1,SadrClarkCoecke2}, for coordination and intonation as shown in \cite{Kartsaklis16,KartSadr15}, and for quantification, as shown in \cite{HedgesSadr16}.
+The general version of the theorem proved in this paper is applicable to all these cases.